microsoft/TypeScript/doc/spec.md

 }
 ```

 In the JavaScript output, all type annotations have been erased.
-In general, TypeScript erases all type information before emiting JavaScript.
+In general, TypeScript erases all type information before emitting JavaScript.

 ## <a name="1.1"/>1.1 Ambient Declarations